GregoryWiltshire/mwaah/README.md

-# AWS MWAA Helper (Managed Workflows for Apache Airflow) - Python
+# AWS MWAA Helper (Managed Workflows for Apache Airflow)
 Python Client for running Apache Airflow CLI commands on AWS MWAA (Managed Workflows for Apache Airflow) instances.
 Built to give a client like experience for MWAA, utilizing the Apache Python Client objects.